dthornton22/CPE325_FA20_UAH/README.md

 # CPE325_FA20_UAH
-Further demonstration code can be found [here](https://github.com/uah-lacasa/CPE325_MSP430f5529).
-This code is intended for educational purposes only.
-Misuse of the Software, as described in the [license](LICENSE), is subject to copyright law.
-Settings for the Code Composer IDE can be found [here](Course_Files/CCS_SETTINGS.md)
+This code is intended for educational or reference purposes only.
+Misuse of the contents of this repository, as described in the [license](LICENSE), is subject to copyright law.
+Settings for the Code Composer IDE can be found [here](Course_Files/CCS_SETTINGS.md).

 ## [Lab 00 UAH Demo Code](https://github.com/uah-lacasa/CPE325_MSP430f5529/tree/master/Lab00)
 - Lab 00 describes the installation procedure for [**Code Composer Studio**](https://www.ti.com/tool/CCSTUDIO) (CCS) on a Windows machine.
 CCS is the integrated  development environment (IDE) from Texas Instruments used in this course.